nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-3-14

+9:16am Power problem resolved at Soft Surplus.
+Bandwidth should be back to normal.

 2020-3-13

 11:50pm There is a power-outage at our Soft Surplus hub which is causing problems in Brooklyn.
 We hope to have this resolved tomorrow morning.